linode/docs/docs/security/linode-manager-security-controls-new-manager/index.md

 4. Enter your token, and then click **Authenticate**.
 Checking the box below the authentication option will add your computer to the trusted computer list for 30 days, and generate a confirmation email to the address on file for your account.

-You have successfully logged in to the Linode Manager using two-factor authentication.
+You have successfully logged in to the Linode Cloud Manager using two-factor authentication.

 <!--
 ### Scratch Code